Rod Lurie

-Rod Lurie (רוד לוריא; born May 15, 1962) is an American director, screenwriter, producer and former film critic.
+Rod Lurie (רוד לוריא; born May 15, 1962) is an Israeli-born American filmmaker, journalist and former film critic.

-Early life and career
+Early life

-The son of internationally syndicated cartoonist Ranan Lurie, he was born in Israel but moved to the United States at a young age, growing up in Greenwich, Connecticut, and Honolulu, Hawaii.
+Lurie was born in Israel, the son of cartoonist Ranan Lurie.
+He moved to the United States at a young age, growing up in Greenwich, Connecticut, and Honolulu, Hawaii.
+Graduating from the United States Military Academy at West Point in 1984, he served in the U.S. Army as an air defense artillery officer.